jgiacomini/Tiny.RestClient/README.md

  * Xml Formatter is added in Formatters

 Each formatter have a list of supported media types.
-It allow TinyHttpClient to detect which formatter will be used.
+It allow TinyRestClient to detect which formatter will be used.
 If the no formatter is found it use the default formatter.

 ### Add a new formatter